tanner-johnson2718/MEME_OS_2/README.md

 - Kernel will be composed of modules i.e. interrupt handler, serial driver, etc.
     - eh, is this really even enforced, what about sched?
-- All interrupts are handled in kernel code
-- This implies all drivers will be in kernel mode which also implies monolithic
+- Kernel is monolithic and all drivers and intial IRQ handlers reside in kernel.
 - For know will be sinlge core (TODO add SMP support)
 - Non-Pre-emptive : applications are expected to yield and will not be interrupted for scheduling purposes
-- Interrupts drive all comptutation and scheduling events
-- IO events form the basis of the OS
+- Interrupts drive all comptutation and scheduling events and IO events form the basis of the OS
+- Kernel space has a public API which includes drivers
+- User space only communciates with the kernel via message passing through the scheduler i.e. the public API the scheduler exports to user space.
+  - The scheduler and eventually the mmu may be bundled into a "middle-ware" layer

-## Scheduler Model (The Completely Event Driven Scheduler / IO Scheduler)
+## Scheduler Model (The Completely IO Driven Scheduler)
 The work flow for an IO event, and subsequently a scheduler invocation are)
 - Hardware (TODO software later) generates an interrupt
 - IRQ module catches it and calls driver code registered to handle that interrupt